Yossi/outline-tg-bot/README.md

 Add the bot to a group chat and make it an admin so it can see all messages.
 Or talk to it in pm.

 Regular users can use the bot as follows:
-Post messages as usual.
+* Post messages as usual.
 The bot will silently detect and remember the most recent link it sees.
 When you know that the the most recent link needs to get the bot treatment you say `/include`.
 Immediately and from now on the bot will attempt to post a list of bypass links for all urls from that domain.
 You can also send `/include` as a reply to a message to target the domain in that message even if it isn't the most recent one anymore.
 Or you can add domains manually with `/include domain.tld`.
 Messages with multiple links are treated as though only the first link exists, even if the first link needs no action and a subsequent one does.
-`/list` will show all the domains the bot is set to act on.
+* `/list` will show all the domains the bot is set to act on.
-`/remove domain.tld` to remove one.
+* `/remove domain.tld` to remove one.
-Reply to a bot message with `/delete` and the bot will delete that message and your `/delete` message too (if it can) to keep things tidy.
+* Reply to a bot message with `/delete` and the bot will delete that message and your `/delete` message too (if it can) to keep things tidy.
 Only works on bot messages less than 48 hours old (telegram restriction) or less than 10 bot messages ago (bot restriction).

 Additionally, users can request a google translate version of the most recent link by sending `/translate`.
 `/translate` defaults to english but will also accept a list of ISO-639-1 language codes.
-For example `/translate en fr es`.
+For example `/translate en fr es` will produce 3 translate links.

 As a bot admin you have some commands that only you can run:
 `/data` - Show all the stored data for the chat where you sent the command from.